Daily, more and more financial advisors are finding their prospective clients from different social media platforms.

 Since it is a site for serious-minded business people and professionals, it is arguably the preferred platform for financial advisors.

-There are a countless number of ways to take to help you reach your goal.
+There are countless ways to take to help you reach your goal.

 It would shock you to know that in this 21st century, you will still find a handful of financial advisors that are unable to see value in the use of LinkedIn as a powerful and strategic tool.